 Many large email networks require that you use a DMARC policy to help protect their users from spam email.
 To prevent email rejections or spam flags within these networks, your server must use a DMARC policy.

 Configure your server's PTR record

 A PTR record resolves an IP address to a domain name.
-A PTR record resembles an A record, but in reverse.
+A PTR record resembles a reversed A record.
 Configure the PTR record of the primary IP address of your server to use the hostname of your server.
-If you have configured Exim to use a different IP address, the PTR record of that IP address should use the hostname of your server.
+If you have configured Exim to use a different IP address, ensure that the PTR record of that IP address uses the hostname of your server.

 Bulk email best practices